Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 This is plenty of information to get you started on learning how to backpack.

 As a beginner, please don't get overwhelmed by how much there is to learn.
-Forty five years later, I'm still learning how to backpack!
+Forty five plus years later, I'm still learning all of the nuances of how to backpack!

 Repeat this process over and over again.

-1. Join a hiking group and learn from the veterans.
+1. Select the right hiking group and learn from the veterans.

-2. Take classes from local community colleges or hiking organization.
+2. Take low cost classes from local community colleges or a hiking organization.

-3. Find a hiking mentor and watch her like a hawk!
+4. Find a willing hiking mentor and watch her like a hawk!

-4. Find a hiking buddy and learn together.
+5. Find a hiking buddy and learn together.
+Your trail mistakes will make hilarious memories some day.

-5. Explore this website thoroughly, and send me your questions using the form below.
+6. Explore the Hiking For Her website thoroughly, and send me your questions.

-This page has given you all of the fundamentals.
+This page has given you links to all the backpacking fundamentals you'll need to start as a backpacker.

 Backpacking Essentials For Beginners